mpharrigan/wetmsm/README.md

 Install using `python setup.py install`

-This package was written and tested on Python 3.4.
-Python 2 is supported through the python-future package.
-Let me know if you run into any issues.
+This package was primarily developed on python 3 and uses the python-future package to support Python 2.
+We run CI tests against python 2, but let me know if you run into any issues.

 Using with MSMBuilder